 Public Speaking Skills

 Great work!
 You have completed the preparation phase.

 This enables listeners to make a decision.
 It should be an emotional ending with a call to action.

-Start your public presentation with something that grabs the attention of the audience.
-You should be able to;
+Start your presentation with a bang!
+Have something that grips the attention of the audience.

 Yes, they need to know this so that they feel their time is valued.

 - The causes of environmental degradation.